 In my opinion, yes it was absolutely worth visiting.

 I love ancient history, so temples and ruins are right up my street for adventures.
 I felt like Lara Croft wandering around the site, squeezing into the tiniest temples and examining ancient text carved into the stone.
 Even if you aren’t big on small spaces it’s quite manageable as the temples are only one room and you can see the door at all time.

 For people like myself who are much more into ancient history, it was tear-jerking seeing the effects that the war had on this area.
-I have to admit it was confronting for someone like myself and put modern history into perspective.
+I have to admit it was very interesting the way it put modern history into perspective.

 As I mentioned, it was nice and quiet when we were there, although I have seen other people recommending going for opening time at 6am.
 I am sure that would be cool to see sunrise, but that wouldn’t have been practical on our very tight itinerary.

 I have also seen people say it isn’t worth it because places like Ankor Wat in Cambodia or Bagan in Myanmar are better.
 Doesn’t really seem worth pointing out to me as yes those are obviously much grander, but that doesn’t make visiting here any less valuable as far as I am concerned.
 If I go to a country I am keen to soak up its history and culture in lots of different ways, but maybe that is just me.